adham-elarabawy/open-quadruped/model/README.md

 In this folder, you can find all of the modified step & stl files that I used for my build of OpenQuadruped.

 ## Instructions
 Note that the files that I provided are only for the left & front sides of the dog.
-The reason for this is that you can derive the other parts by simply mirroring the given parts per my instruction.
+The reason for this is that you can derive the other parts by simply mirroring the given parts in your slicer per my instruction.

 ## Quantities
 |Name|Quantity|File|Mirrored|